admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/Referable/idShort](http://admin-shell.io/aas/3/0/Referable/idShort) The attribute idShort of the Referable class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

-## Referable/parent
- Reference to the next referable parent element of the element.
-Constraint AASd-004: Add parent in case of non-identifiable elements.

- [http://admin-shell.io/aas/3/0/Referable/parent](http://admin-shell.io/aas/3/0/Referable/parent) The attribute parent of the Referable class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.

 ## AasIdentifiables